majamitbhati/AstroShop/src/content/shops/resale-shop-trehan-iris-broadway-greno-west-sfs10.md

 ---

 > _This is one of the best retail shop in Trehan IRIS Broadway Noida.
-It is a lobby facing shop on the first floor, that can attract the crowd passing by the lobby.
-This shop is best suitable for the investor willing to invest in a shop with large size at an affordable price._
+This shop on the first floor is lobby facing, attracing all the crowd walking by the lobby.
+This shop is best suitable for the investor willing to invest in a shop with large size at an affordable price_

 ## Overview of this Shop
-* **Floor:** It is on the First floor of the Mall.
+* **Floor:** This Retial shop is on the First floor of the Mall.
 * **Category:** First floor of Trehan IRIS Broadway is dedicated for Mens and Sports Brands only.
-* **Layout:** It is a large sized rectangular shop with least columns in between as per the size of this shop.
+* **Layout:** This shop it in the lobby, with least columns in between the shop as per the size of this shop.
-* **Facing:** It is a lobby facing shop and can attract customers directly from the lobby.
+* **Facing:** This shop is lobby facing corner shop.
+This shop can attract customers directly from the lobby into shop itself.
-* **Size:** It has super ares of 435 sq-ft and approximate carpet area of 205 sq-ft.
+* **Size:** This is a 435 sq-ft carpet area shop.
-* **Resale unit:** The best lobby facing, big size retail shop available at affordable price without any brokerage.
+* **Resale Unit:** The best lobby facing, big size retail shop available at affordable price without any brokerage.

-### Additional perks
+### Additional Perks
-* The leasing team of Trehan has already tied-up with many mens and sports brand to lease out first floor retail shops.
+* Trehan has long list of Mens and Sports wear brand that they can rent this shop upon its grand opening.
 * Free gold coin as a gift on property purchase.
-* Free gift worth 2,000/- on the first visit to the shop.
+* Free gift worth 2,000/- on visit to the shop.
-* An additional discount of 90,000/- on this shop.
+* An additional discount of 90,000/- for first 10 visitors to the shop.

-### Benefits of investing in this retail shop:
+### Benefits of Investing in this Retail Shop:
-* Favorable bank loans available to make investment easy in commercial property.
+* Banks offering favorable loan terms for investing in commercial property.
-* Tenants will often invest in improving their store, which can inturn increase the value of your property.
+* Tenants will often invest in improving their space, which can inturn increase the value of your property.
-* Trehan aims for regular renovation and upgradation which will enhance the property's value over time.
+* Malls regular renovation and upgradation enhance the property's value over time.

-### Benefits of investing in Trehan IRIS Broadway Greno West:
+### Benefits of Investing in Trehan IRIS Broadway Greno West:
-* **JW Marriot Hotel tie-up** Hotel guests will definitely improve the revenue of the shops in the mall, ensuring contistent rental income for investors.
+* **JW Marriot Hotel Tie-up** Hotel guests will definitely improve the revenue of the shops in the mall, ensuring contistent rental income for investors.
-* **In-house Construction Team** In-house construction team ensures on-time project completion without any delay.
+* **In-house Construction Team** In-house construction team helps in on-time project completion without any delay.
-* **2-Level parking** 2 level basement parking space provides ample space to easily accomodate over 1000 cars at a time.
+* **2 Level Parking** 2 level Parking space provides ample space to easily accomodate over 1000 cars at a time.